-INTO University of Stirling offers a Graduate Diploma for those students who do not meet the required criteria for this course.
-If you successfully complete the Graduate Diploma in Business, Finance and Sport and meet the required progression grades, you will be guaranteed entry onto this Master's degree.
+If you don’t meet the required criteria for this course, you can complete the Graduate Diploma in Business, Finance and Sport to gain a guaranteed entry onto this Master's degree.

 English language requirements

-If English is not your first language you must have one of the following qualifications as evidence of your English language skills:
+If English is not your first language, you must have one of these qualifications:

 - IELTS: 6.0 with 5.5 minimum in each skill